-- 1. Demonstrated ability in scientific methods and research possess basic knowledge of how to approach the design and execution of experiments to robustly address biological research questions. - Possess sufficient knowledge in a subfield of the biological sciences to formulate and address contemporary biological research questions. - 3.
-Ability to explain and analyze concepts from other related subfields of the biological sciences. - Develop communication and synthetic skills for presentation in oral, poster and written formats. - 5.
+- Demonstrated ability in scientific methods and research ability to independently approach the design and execution of experiments to robustly address biological research questions. - Possess sufficient knowledge in a subfield of the biological sciences to formulate and address contemporary biological research questions. - Ability to explain and analyze concepts from other related subfields of the biological sciences. - Develop communication and synthetic skills for presentation in oral, poster and written formats. - 5.
 Demonstrate an awareness of matters associated with the ethical and responsible conduct of research.

-M.S. in Biology
+Ph.D. in Biology